Otite-Git/Cloud-Security-Project-using-AWS-IAM/README.md

 # 💻Cloud-Security-Project-using-AWS-IAM☁️

 Hi!
-Welcome to my repository containing my AWS Project I've have undertaken on my Cloud joruney⚡️:
+Welcome to my repository containing my AWS Project I've have undertaken as an AWS expert and Cloud enthusiast⚡️:

 In this repository you will see a description of the project, high level architecture, any scripting files that may be relevant to the project and information on other key assets that I have used to develop this project as part of my portfolio.